Estonian Place Names

 Endla (Body of Water) Estonian

 From the medieval personal name Ent or Endo, which are of uncertain origin, possibly derivatives of the personal name Hendrik or Andres.
-This is the name of an Estonian lake often appearring in folk poetry.
+This is the name of an Estonian lake often appearing in folk poetry.

 Euroopa (Region) Estonian